jiy173/selfievideostabilization/README.md

 ![](./Figs/teaser.png)

+Note 1: We are still working on building this repository, uploading training data and cleaning up training code.
+Please stay tuned for more updates.
-Note: To use this code, you need to compile opencv-python from source with cuda and python support.
+Note 2: To use this code, you need to compile opencv-python from source with cuda and python support.

 Quick Start: